-The Cayman Islands comprises three islands: Grand Cayman, Cayman Brac and Little Cayman.
-It is located in the Western Caribbean, 450 miles southwest of Miami.
+The Cayman Islands is made up of three islands: Grand Cayman, Cayman Brac and Little Cayman, and is located in the Western Caribbean, 450 miles southwest of Miami.

 Grand Cayman is the most commonly known island and is the largest and most populated of the trio.
 Some 60,000 people live in Grand Cayman, a blend of Caymanians and expats from over 135 nations.
-The majority of expatriates living on the island hail from the USA, Canada, United Kingdom, Jamaica, Latin America and the Philippines.
+Most expatriates living on the island hail from the United States, Canada, United Kingdom, Jamaica, Latin America and the Philippines.
 Cayman Brac and Little Cayman – commonly referred to as the Sister Islands – are significantly less developed and are home to just over 2,000 residents.
 Cayman Brac is the most rugged of the islands, with its majestic 140-foot limestone cliff, The Bluff, hiking trails and nature reserves.
-In contrast, Little Cayman, is celebrated for its small-island charm, unhurried way of life and magnificent diving.
+In contrast, Little Cayman, is celebrated for its small-island charm, relaxed lifestyle and magnificent diving.

 The Cayman Islands is renowned for its leading financial services sector, robust tourism industry, modern infrastructure and high standard of living.
 It is acclaimed as having the highest standard of living in the Caribbean and, according to the CIA World Factbook, the Cayman Islands has the 14th highest GDP per capita in the world.